-- Under s.105 of the Housing Act 1985, the Council is required to maintain arrangements as it considers appropriate to enable secure tenants to be informed and consulted about housing management matters which substantially affect them.
+- 8. Under s.105 of the Housing Act 1985, the Council is required to maintain arrangements as it considers appropriate to enable secure tenants to be informed and consulted about housing management matters which substantially affect them.
 However, rent and other charges for facilities are specifically excluded from the definition of housing management, therefore there is no statutory requirement to consult secure tenants on proposed rent changes.
-The Council has however, always consulted through the Tenants Leaseholders and Residents Consultative Forum (TLRCF). - 2.
-The Tenants' Leaseholders and Residents Consultative Forum (TLRCF) have the remit to consider and submit observations to Cabinet on the annual HRA budget and in particular on the consequent rent implications.

-3. The current policy of continuing the Government's rent convergence process was considered by TLRCF in March 2011 and this remains the current policy for budgeting purposes.
+The Council has however, always consulted through the Tenants Leaseholders and Residents Consultative Forum (TLRCF). - The Tenants' Leaseholders and Residents Consultative Forum (TLRCF) have the remit to consider and submit observations to Cabinet on the annual HRA budget and in particular on the consequent rent implications. - 10.
+The current policy of continuing the Government's rent convergence process was considered by TLRCF in March 2011 and this remains the current policy for budgeting purposes.
 A workshop was held for residents and members on 26th November 2012 in respect of housing finance to raise awareness of finance within the HRA.
 This workshop included an overview of the need to balance expenditure and income, and highlighted the impact that expenditure decisions could have on rent income as this is the main source of revenue within the HRA.
 Following this workshop, at the special TLRCF meeting held on 4th December 2012, the need to consider options for rent increases as part of the budget and business planning processes was acknowledged.
 And it was agreed that rent options would be further considered by TLRCF at a special meeting to be held on the 31st January 2013.
-Feedback from that meeting will be appended to the final report on the HRA budget to be considered by Cabinet in February 2013.
+The minutes from that meeting are appended to this report.
+The meeting was not well attended compared with recent TLRCF meetings, and whilst Members were strongly supportive of the proposal to increase target rents, the residents in attendance had more mixed views.